Skip to content

 Below we have also included a custom template for an egress security use case to show examples of custom suricata rules.

-# This is a "Stict rule ordering" egress security template meant for only the egress use case.
-These rules would need to be adjusted to accomodate any other use cases.
-Use this ruleset with "Strict" rule ordering firewall policy.
+# This is a "Strict rule ordering" egress security template meant only for the egress use case.
+These rules would need to be adjusted to accommodate any other use cases.
+Use this ruleset with "Strict" rule ordering firewall policy and no default block action, as this template includes default block rules.
+This template will work with the "Drop Established firewall policy setting" but it does not require it.
+If you use "Drop Established" with this template it will generate duplicate log entries for some blocked traffic.

-# Silently allow low risk protocols out to anywhere
+# Silently (do not log) allow low risk protocols out to anywhere

 pass ntp $HOME_NET any -> $EXTERNAL_NET 123 (flow:to_server; msg:"pass rules do not alert/log"; sid:9829158;)